Healthy Indian Beet Probiotic Drink – Kanji

-This beet probiotic drink (called Kanji in Hindi) always reminds me of my visits to India as a child.
+This Indian beet probiotic drink (called Kanji in Hindi) always reminds me of my visits to India as a child.
 My aunt would make this in a clay pot and I could not get enough of it.
-Whenever we were going to visit, she would make it ahead of time so when I arrived, I would have some ready to enjoy.
+Whenever we went to visit, she would make it ahead of time so I would have some ready to enjoy when I arrived.
 It was one of the highlights of my visits to her place.
 I have recreated that recipe here today.

-6 simple ingredients that make an amazing beet probiotic drink.
+6 simple ingredients that make an amazing healthy beverage.

 - 2 large beets